Introduction: Skull Mask (wearable)

 Make eye sockets.
 Cut a partial ring out of black w/c paper and form into cone shapes.

 Experiment first with a piece of scrap paper until you get the shape you want, then use as a tracing guide.
 Secure with small tab and hot glue.
 Attach to a flat ring of the same paper cut to fit along the edge.
 Reinforce edge of ring with a foam board strip attached with hot glue.

 Do the same with the nose.
 Notches in the strips are necessary for tight curves, cut them carefully with your craft knife.

+See the next step before completing this step.
 Attach eye sockets to the head band with hot glue.
 Be careful to place them so they won't block your vision (just above the eyes).
 You may need to use 1/2" foam board spacers between the socket and band for extra room inside the mask if you wear glasses.
 Take your time with this step.
 You can fix the sockets in place temporarily with Zots and try the mask on your head before you attach them permanently with hot glue.
 It's easier to decorate the rims of the sockets beforehand: apply Elmer's glue to the back of pre-cut pieces of your painted w/c paper, and stick in place.